hashicorp/terraform-website/content/source/docs/cloud/getting-started/workspaces.html.md

 # Creating and Managing Terraform Workspaces

-**Prerequisites:** Before starting this guide, you should [get access to Terraform Enterprise](./access.html) and [configure VCS access](./vcs.html).
+**Prerequisites:** Before starting this guide, you should [get access to Terraform Cloud](./access.html) and [configure VCS access](./vcs.html).

-At this point, you've done all the setup TFE needs, and can start using it for real work.
+At this point, you've done all the setup Terraform Cloud needs, and can start using it for real work.
 Your first task should be to set up some workspaces.

 ## About Workspaces

-_Workspaces_ are how TFE organizes infrastructure.
+_Workspaces_ are how Terraform Cloud organizes infrastructure.
 A workspace consists of:

 - A collection of Terraform configurations (retrieved from a VCS repo).
 - Values for any variables those configurations require.